-Normally, Docker caches each layer separately, so if you make a small change to your application code, only the layers that have changed need to be rebuilt, making subsequent builds much faster.
+Normally, Docker caches each layer separately, so if we make a small change to our application code, only the layers that have changed need to be rebuilt, making subsequent builds much faster.

-When you squash layers, you effectively create a new layer that replaces all the existing ones, and this can invalidate the cache for those steps in the build process.
-As a result, the next time you build the image, it might take longer because Docker can't use the cached layers.
+When we squash layers, we effectively create a new layer that replaces all the existing ones, and this can invalidate the cache for those steps in the build process.
+As a result, the next time we build the image, it might take longer because Docker can't use the cached layers.

 So, while the

---squash flag can help reduce the image size, you should consider whether the trade-off in caching benefits is worth it for your particular use case.
+--squash flag can help reduce the image size, we should consider whether the trade-off in caching benefits is worth it for our particular use case.

-It's not just about reducing disk usage, optimized images are quicker to deploy, more cost-effective to run, and easier to manage, providing tangible benefits across your development and operational workflows.
+It's not just about reducing disk usage, optimized images are quicker to deploy, more cost-effective to run, and easier to manage, providing tangible benefits across our development and operational workflows.